-4. Assess candidates

-Using data gathered throughout the recruitment process, including email engagement and interactions during real or virtual recruitment events, begin assessing candidates on their potential fit for your organization.
+Using data gathered throughout the , including email engagement and interactions during real or virtual recruitment events, begin assessing candidates on their potential fit for your organization.
 With the help of evaluation management software, establish consistent sets of assessment criteria for campus recruits, ensuring candidates are measured based on the metrics and qualities your company desires.
-Using evaluation management software also makes it easy to get as much feedback as possible digitally from members of your organization with efficiency and accuracy.
+Using evaluation management software also makes it easy to get efficient and accurate feedback from and teams.

 5. Schedule interviews

-First-round interviews or simple chats can also be carried out through video interview software.
+First-round interviews or brief conversations can also be conducted with video interview software.
 Live video interviews give recruiters the chance to meet with candidates face-to-face in a virtual setting, and pre-recorded interviews let candidates answer questions directly to the camera on their own time.
 Whether live or pre-recorded, video interviews make it possible to efficiently screen candidates no matter where their campus or your office is located.

-A newer version of the page has: